mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Tuesday, 11 November 2025

-- The average temperature today is 14.42˚C,
+- The average temperature today is 14.12˚C,
-- With highs of 14.84˚C and lows of 13.8˚C,
+- With highs of 14.99˚C and lows of 13.49˚C,
-- It may feel like 14.14˚C with overcast clouds
+- It may feel like 13.83˚C with light intensity shower rain
-- The wind speed is 3.58m/s and visibility is 10000m
+- The wind speed is 8.75m/s and visibility is 10000m
-- The pressure is 999hPa and humidity is 85%
+- The pressure is 999hPa and humidity is 86%
 - The sun will rise at 07:20 and set at 16:23

 <!-- weather_marker ends -->